tohow06/AISignLanguage/replit.md

 - June 30, 2025.
 Initial setup
 - June 30, 2025.
 Added Lisa as AI interpreter with personal branding
 - June 30, 2025.
 Updated all website copy to be written from Lisa's first-person perspective
+- June 30, 2025.
+Rebranded to HeeJoo Kim with professional portfolio layout
+- June 30, 2025.
+Added larger professional headshot and portfolio-style About section
+- June 30, 2025.
+Transformed page structure to showcase HeeJoo's professional services

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Personal branding: The AI interpreter is named "Lisa" and all website content should be written from her first-person perspective, making it feel conversational and personal.
+Personal branding: The AI interpreter is named "HeeJoo Kim" and the website should function as her professional portfolio, showcasing her expertise in AI sign language interpretation.
+The site should maintain a professional tone while being personal and approachable.